SCENE 01 / WIRELESS MICROPHONE SYSTEMS

 Coordinated Wireless Across RF-Dense Japan

-Wireless mic work in Japan is as much about spectrum care as it is about audio quality.
+Wireless mic work in Japan is as much about range care as it is about audio quality.

-Here is how this works in practice.
-The RF-saturated streets of Shinjuku, Shibuya, and central Osaka share airspace with broadcast, comms, public transit, and rival shoots.
-Every Lectrosonics Digital, Wisycom, Zaxcom, and Sennheiser EW-D channel we source through Tac System and Nagase Brothers gets scanned, assigned, and logged against legal Japanese spectrum before it leaves prep.
-Lavalier picks flex around the wardrobe brief.
-DPA 4060 and 6060 subminiatures suit tight hiding.
-Sanken COS-11D suits sweat-prone summer shoots in Fukuoka.
-Sennheiser MKE and Countryman capsules cover everything in between.
+The crowded RF streets of Shinjuku, Shibuya, and central Osaka share airspace with broadcast, communications, public transit, and rival shoots.
+So every channel we source needs careful handling.
+We scan, assign, and log each Lectrosonics Digital, Wisycom, Zaxcom, and Sennheiser EW-D channel against legal Japanese range before it leaves prep.
+We book them through Tac System and Nagase Brothers.
+Lavalier picks bend to the wardrobe brief, since DPA 4060 and 6060 subminiatures suit tight hiding.
+Sanken COS-11D handles sweaty summer shoots in Fukuoka, while Sennheiser MKE and Countryman capsules cover the rest.

-Here is the short of it.
-Channel counts scale from a single transmitter on a doc subject in Kyoto to dozens of lined-up links on a feature ensemble staged in Yokohama.
-Antenna distribution and active RF cables are planned to keep signal clean across wide blocking.
+Channel counts scale to fit the job.
+A single transmitter may cover a doc subject in Kyoto, while a feature ensemble in Yokohama may need dozens of linked channels.
+We plan antenna distribution and active RF cables to keep the signal clean across wide blocking.

-Here is the breakdown.
-Backup transmitters and receivers ship with every multi-day kit.
-Our techs stay on call to re-scan and re-allocate if a site's RF profile shifts.
+Backup transmitters and receivers ship with each multi-day kit.
+Our techs stay on call to re-scan and re-assign if a site's RF profile shifts.
 Your shoot mixer gets wireless that simply works.

 FAQ